-Trump again suggests voting in person after mailing a ballot, calling system untrustworthy
+Trump again suggests voting in person after mailing ballot, calling system untrustworthy

 Trump’s earlier advice to vote twice, given Wednesday at a White House event, prompted the North Carolina State Board of Elections to underscore in a statement that casting two votes or attempting to do so is a felony and that soliciting someone to double-vote is also illegal.

-The board’s executive director said people should not show up at polling places to check their ballots were received, listing other ways to inquire about the status of one’s vote and saying that going in-person “would lead to longer lines and the possibility of spreading covid-19.”
+The board’s executive director said people should not show up at polling places to check their ballots were received, listing other ways to inquire about the status of one’s vote and saying that going in person “would lead to longer lines and the possibility of spreading covid-19.”

 The board did not respond to an inquiry Friday night.

-Trump’s attacks on mail-in voting have left election officials as well as social media platforms rushing to combat misinformation.
+Trump’s attacks on mail-in voting have left election officials, as well as social media platforms, rushing to combat misinformation.
 The president’s remarks Friday echoed Thursday tweets that Twitter flagged as violating its rules on “civic and election integrity,” specifically for “encouraging people to potentially vote twice.”

 Trump also reiterated his warnings about “unsolicited ballots” in the call with supporters in North Carolina, despite the fact that the state does not send mail-in ballots or applications unsolicited.